 - Our Europe by Campervan article will also give you many helpful pointers for driving in Europe.

-- This link to ideas of Campervan Gadgets and Gizmos that will make your road trip easier
+- Our detailed list of Campervan Gadgets and Gizmos that will make your road trip easier

-- In regards to finding campervan overnight stops in Serbia, we found Camper Contact to be invaluable, but Camping.info & Park4night are also useful
+- When it came to finding campervan overnight stops in Serbia, Camper Contact was invaluable, and Park4night was also helpful.

-- Wild camping in Serbia is tolerated — keep a low profile, ie. Don’t hang out the washing and set up camp with your chairs and table outside
+- Wild camping in Serbia is tolerated, but keep a low profile.
+For example, don’t hang out the washing and set up camp with your chairs and table outside

 Serbia Campervan Rental

-Also, remember to check as to what campervan accessories come with the motorhome and whether the price includes them.
+Also, remember to check what campervan accessories come with the motorhome and whether the price includes them.

 Where we camped on this Serbian Road Trip